Delaware.gov logo

 Delaware PFAS Awareness and Outreach Grant

-The Department of Health and Social Services (DHSS) and the Department of Natural Resources and Environmental Control (DNREC) are offering grant funding for projects to increase awareness and outreach about per- and polyfluoroalkyl substances (PFAS) in Delaware.
+The Department of Health and Social Services (DHSS) and the Department of Natural Resources and Environmental Control (DNREC) have reopened a grant opportunity for projects to increase awareness and outreach about per- and polyfluoroalkyl substances (PFAS) in Delaware.

 About PFAS